Gagandeep Kang: Recognition

 Kang is the first Indian woman scientist to be elected a Fellow of the Royal Society (FRS) in 359 years of history of this scientific academy.
-She was the ninth woman to be awarded the Infosys Prize.
+She was the ninth woman and the first physician-scientist to be awarded an Infosys Prize.
 She is the first Indian and the first woman to edit Manson's Textbook of Tropical Medicine.
 Other awards and honours include: